slowernews/wisdom-tldr/chapters/introduction.md

 - There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own soul. to be real you need to be vulnerable
 -->

-> *"How we spend our days is how we spend our lives."
--- Annie Dillard*

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."
 -- Alan Watts*